Claken/Piscine_Flutter/README.md

 # What I gained from the project

-With this project, I learn the basics of Dart and Flutter to build mobile applications.
+With this project, I learn the basics of Dart and Flutter to build mobile applications : <br />
+- I learned to use widgets to organize my code like Scaffold, ListView, TabBar, Container, etc.
+- I learned to use [StatefulWidget](https://api.flutter.dev/flutter/widgets/StatefulWidget-class.html) to handle states in a class

 # Prerequisites